 The Savvy Cents Wallet was my first cash envelope wallet, and I loved it.
 Grabbing this was a great idea for our money management.
 When I got mine years ago, they had limited colors.
 They now offer more than one different design.
 Mine was a white and teal chevron.
 This pink is fantastic – I might need to order this one!

 What I like most about these wallets are the slots they have in them and the plastic tabs to label your categories.

-As far as price goes, it’s pretty affordable and will last.
+As far as price goes, it’s one of the most affordable wallets and will last.
 I found my tastes had changed and with a new Michael Kors wallet for Christmas, I wanted to switch it up.

 The Bella Taylor Wallets are a cloth design that is quite adorable with the buckle hardware in the front.
 I did find the colors and designs to be quite limited, but the inside is bright and easy to get to.

 There are little tabs to label each category, but they are a tad hard to read, in my opinion.
 When you are standing in line at Target, the last thing you want to be doing is fighting with your money.

 I find the raised tab dividers easier to manage.
 But if you are looking to be subtle about it, you might enjoy this one!

 The Savvy Spender Wallet by Divvy Up has one large compartment to house fabric nylon envelopes.
 These envelopes come with magnetic closures and labels.

 For me, this does not appeal to me.
 One more moving part to get lost.
 I find as with the Bella Taylor; the names are more difficult to see.

 I suppose once you get used to which color is assigned to which category it wouldn’t be as confusing.